Michael Herzfeld

 Niramon Serisakul

-“Spatial Methods for City in Uncertain Future”
+“Spatial Methods for Cities in an Uncertain Future”

 July 28, 2024 Keynote

-Niramon Serisakul is a notable figure in the field of urban design and planning, holding the position of Assistant Professor and Director of the Urban Design and Development Center (UDDC) at the Faculty of Architecture, Chulalongkorn University.
+Niramon Serisakul is a notable figure in the field of urban design and planning, holding the position of Associate Professor and Director of the Urban Design and Development Center (UDDC) at the Faculty of Architecture, Chulalongkorn University.
 Her significant contributions in this area have been recognized with the prestigious Chevalier dans l’Ordre des Palmes académiques (Knight of the Order of Academic Palms) distinction, awarded by the Government of France.

 One of her key projects, in collaboration with the Bangkok Metropolitan Administration, is the “GoodWalk” initiative.
 This project exemplifies her focus on creating ‘designable cities’, with a particular emphasis on ageing-friendly urban design.
 This approach is aimed at enhancing the usability and accessibility of buildings and public spaces for all age groups, showcasing a commitment to inclusive and sustainable urban development.